lfbn/Favorites-Data-Store/README.md

-# User Favorites Data Store
+# Favorites Data Store

-It is a data store that, unsing MongoDB, persistently stores and manages user favorites, be it an ID, or a URL.
+It is a data store that, using MongoDB, persistently stores and manages user favorites, be it an ID, or a URL.
 It also acts as a cache, if the favorite already exists in the instance, for faster access.

 ## Usage Examples